Train the Trainer: Course Development

 How do We apply?

-Email us to request the application.
-Local unions nominate a trainer from their local.
+A local union officer should download the application from the course listing linked below to nominate a trainer from their local.
 If space permits, you may send a second person to attend.
 Nominees must be IATSE workers who attended the Train the Trainer: Teaching and Presentations Techniques course and have taught at least three classes since attending the first Train the Trainer session.
 The designated local union officer will complete and submit one application for each trainer in their local.